“She who is in Babylon, elect together with you, greets you; and so does Mark my son”

 We find the final verse about Mark in 2 Timothy 4:11,

 “Only Luke is with me.
 Get Mark and bring him with you, for he is useful to me for ministry.”

-It says something of both Paul and Mark that they could reconcile their differences.
-They were men of character who would not let differences of the past hinder future ministry together.
+It says something about both Paul and Mark that they could reconcile their differences.
+They were men of character who would not let past differences hinder future ministry together.